OLD MASTER PRINTS: 16th to 18th Century

 Jean-Honoré Fragonard (1732-1806)

-Plate 2 of the Bacchanales ou Jeux de Satyres, this delightful little etching is a splendid example of both Fragonard's wit and immense graphic mastery of a fantastic pseudo-antiquarian rendering Roman stelae.
+The Plate 2 of the Bacchanales ou Jeux de Satyres (shown here) a delightful little etching, is a splendid example of both Fragonard's wit and immense graphic mastery of a fantastic pseudo-antiquarian rendering Roman stelae.

 Claude Gellée, called Claude Lorrain (1600-1682)